YeonwooSung/DevOpsMisc/aws/README.md

 Required by CloudFormation during the stack creation.
 It updates the Elasticsearch cluster access policy with the IP of the Nginx reverse proxy.
 It also updates the code of the LogsToElasticsearch function so it points to the URL of the recently created AWS Elasticsearch cluster.

 This function uses the [node-zip](https://github.com/daraosn/node-zip) module to generate .zip files that are required by Lambda when setting the function code.
 If you really want to modify this function, you would have to instal node-zip and create a deployment package for Lambda.

+## S3

+Amazon Simple Storage Service (Amazon S3) is an object storage service that offers industry-leading scalability, data availability, security, and performance.

+For example codes for S3, please refer [here](./s3/).